Case study: South Africa

 On-skin white wine ferment in cubes with BarriQ barrel oak.

 Varietal: Grenache Blanc

 Cube sizes: 1,000 litres/10 hl/ 265gal and 2,000 litres/20hl/530gal

 “A natural fermented orange wine-skin ferment.
 A wine with fine tannin and delicate texture, aromatics and phenolics derived from time

 spent on skins.
 Also, integrated spiciness derived from oak.”

 What process do you use?

 “The grapes are de-stemmed and slightly crushed before transferring to cube.
 Fermentation in contact with skins are finished within 4

 weeks.
 During this time temperature is kept at 14°C and I utilised aerated pump-overs to counter reductiveness.
 After pressing, the wine

-is taken back to cubes and I introduce BarriQ Russian Barrel Profile.
+is taken back to cubes and I introduce BarriQ Russian Barrel-Blend.
 Maturation lasts for 9 months post fermentation.”